simoncurd/hula-web/README.md

 Hula-web applications are composed of Scripts & Pages.

-* Scripts - contain application logic, such as page flow and form processing.
+* Scripts - controls the request, reading request parameters, calling services, handling the session and specifying page flow.
-* Pages - contain templates for rendering views.
+* Pages - a template which is used to render the view.

-The Hula-web framework is analogous to MVC frameworks in that Scripts represent Controllers, Pages represent Views and Models are provided by incoming requests and underlying services.
+The Hula Web framework relates well to the Model-View-Controller (MVC) paradigm, in that Scripts behave as the Controller, Pages provide the Views and the object graphs of incoming requests and service interactions are the Model.

 # Getting Started